Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 How much magnesium should I take as a supplement?

-Recommended daily intake is about 200-300 mg per day via supplements.
+The recommended daily intake is approximately 200-300 mg per day via supplements.

-The rest you should get through food.
-An average person typically gets about 200 mg through food.
+You should get the rest through food.
+An average person gets approximately 200 mg through food.

-If you take medications, you should allow at least 2-4 hours between taking medicine and supplements.
+If you take medications, you should have at least 2-4 hours between taking medicine and supplements.
 This applies to all supplements and herbs.

-Increased need for magnesium may exist when you take antiarrhythmics, heart glycosides, cholesterol-lowering medications, neuroleptics, birth control pills, and estrogen.
+Increased need for magnesium may exist when you take antiarrhythmics, cardiac glycosides, cholesterol-lowering drugs, neuroleptics, birth control pills, and estrogen.

-However, magnesium may have negative effects if you take anticoagulants, diabetes medications, urological medications, and diuretics.
+However, magnesium can have negative effects if you take anticoagulants, diabetes medications, urological medications, and diuretics.

 Talk to your doctor!

-Wondering which type of magnesium you need?
+Wondering what type of magnesium you need?
 Read this blog article.

 Did you know this about magnesium?